Looking to save money?Tired of paying for channels, you don’t even watch?

 Sling TV – Probably the most whole Live TV replacement you can get online in one package.
-But…it doesn’t come cheap.
-20 smackaroos.
+But…it doesn’t come ultra cheap.
+Try 20 smackaroos.
 Carrying these companies ESPN, AMC, HGTV, TNT, TBS, A&E, Cartoon Network, History, Disney channel, and more.
-With Sling you are watching for the most part TV programming as it is broadcasted, not on demand.
-Some stations have it where you can go back 3 days to see what you missed and watch what you would like, but others like ESPN, AMC and others you can not.
+With Sling, you are watching for the most part TV programming as it is broadcasted, not on demand.
+Some stations have it where you can go back three days to see what you missed and watch what you would like, but others like ESPN, AMC and others you can not.
 Depends on the channel.

 Expect to get the same normal cable TV or satellite commercials you have always gotten.

-HBO Now – Has many available recent blockbuster movies to watch and not just the one of the best TV shows providers.
-A must have in my opinion.
-With the mega-hit Game of Thrones , Silicon Valley, Real Time with Bill Maher, The Sopranos.
+HBO Now – Has many available recent blockbuster movies to watch and not just one of the best TV shows providers.
+A must-have in my opinion.
+With the mega-hit Game of Thrones, Silicon Valley, Real Time with Bill Maher, The Sopranos.
 HBO started and created truly great TV.

-In order for you to use streaming services you need a streaming devices hardware.
+In order for you to use streaming services, you need a streaming devices hardware.
 Streaming devices come in many different shapes and options.
 These allow you to watch streaming services on your TV.
 Each offers a varying amount of streaming services.
-I have an older Tivo and it has Amazon, Hulu, YouTube and such, but has no ability to update to the newer streaming services offered.
+I have an older Tivo, and it has Amazon, Hulu, YouTube and such, but cannot update to the newer streaming services offered.
 Which is a real bummer because I want, HBO Now.
 So, I must upgrade to a better device.

-I sprang for the Roku 4 and I love it.
+I sprang for the Roku 4, and I love it.
 With over 2,500 selections and the ability for 4K resolution, it’s hard to beat.
-To boot it is also very user friendly.
+To boot it is also very user-friendly.
 I really like it.
-It’s a lot faster at pulling up the streaming services and loading the shows, than our old Tivo did.
-It also has a cool feature where you press a button and talk into the remote and it comes up on screen, a very handy feature.
+It’s a lot faster at pulling up the streaming services and loading the shows that our old Tivo did.
+It also has a cool feature where you press a button and talks into the remote, and it comes up on screen, a very handy feature.
 No more slowing typing what show you want, just speak the program or actors name and it pulls it up.
 I also like the ability to plug in headphones or earbuds to the remote for late night watching, without disturbing The Better Half.
 A great feature!

-If I was using a iPhone, I probably would have went with the Apple TV 4th Gen as it would work seamlessly with the Apple TV.
+If I were using an iPhone, I probably would have gone with the Apple TV 4th Gen as it would work seamlessly with the Apple TV.

 For a total of $31.23 a month For a savings of $68.77 a month compared to the $100.00 cable bill.